adrianmoses/entity-resolution-cookiecutter/{{ cookiecutter.project_name }}/README.md

 ## Credits

-This package was created with [Cookiecutter](https://github.com/audreyfeldroy/cookiecutter) and the [audreyfeldroy/cookiecutter-pypackage](https://github.com/audreyfeldroy/cookiecutter-pypackage) project template.
+This package was created with [Cookiecutter](https://github.com/audreyfeldroy/cookiecutter)